pydata/xarray/doc/getting-started-guide/faq.rst

 By default, xarray uses the built-in `pandas` library to read CSV files.
 In general, you don't need to specify the engine keyword argument when reading CSV files with xarray, as the default `pandas` engine is usually sufficient for most use cases.
 If you are working with very large CSV files or if you need to perform certain types of data processing that are not supported by the default `pandas` engine, you may want to use a different backend.
 In such cases, you can specify the engine argument when reading the CSV file with xarray.

-To read CSV files with xarray, use the `open_dataset()` function and specify the path to the CSV file as follows:
+To read CSV files with xarray, use the :py:func:`~xarray.open_dataset` function and specify the path to the CSV file as follows:

 .. code:: python